-If the present value, as calculated by the Plan actuary, of any Plan benefit is \$5,000.00 or less, the Plan may elect to pay the benefit in a single amount or "lump sum distribution".
+If the actuarial equivalent, as calculated by the Plan actuary, of any Plan benefit is \$5,000 or less, the Plan will pay the benefit in a single amount or "lump sum distribution" equal to that amount.
+However, any distribution over \$1,000 will require the Participant's written consent unless it is made after Normal Retirement Age.
+This will not apply to any benefit that has already commenced unless the Participant consents in writing to the lump sum distribution.